AL-FATIHAH

 Eye physicians and surgeons (ophthalmologists) are medical

-, M.D.'s, who have undergone specialized training in
+doctors, M.D.'s, who have undergone specialized training in

 ORDER to be able perform cataract surgery.
 They are experienced